DETAILED ACTION

 As to claim 9, Kamalanathan discloses the method of claim 1, wherein

-N is a variable integer greater than one (see Kamalanathan Fig 8 and Col 9, Lines 24-43), and the method further comprises: reading a current value (see Kamalanathan Col 4, Lines 46-58) of the two-terminal non-volatile memory cell following the weak program process; comparing the current value to a range of current values associated with a weakly set memory cell state; and one of: terminating the erasing in response to the current value being within the range of current values associated with the weakly set memory cell state; or incrementing a value of N and repeating the erase process and the weak program process an N+1th time (see Kamalanathan Col 11, Lines 8-22).
+N is a variable integer greater than one (see Kamalanathan Col 11, Lines 8-22 and MPEP 2141.I), and the method further comprises: reading a current value (see Kamalanathan Cols 11 and 12, Lines 8-3) of the two-terminal non-volatile memory cell following the weak program process; comparing the current value to a range of current values associated with a weakly set memory cell state; and one of: terminating the erasing in response to the current value being within the range of current values associated with the weakly set memory cell state; or incrementing a value of N and repeating the erase process and the weak program process an N+1th time (see annotated image of Kamalanathan Fig 10 below, Col 11, Lines 8-22 and 22 and MPEP 2141; It is obvious that the “one or more” language disclosed in column 11 may be implemented with highlighted operation below.).

 Claim(s) 5 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Kamalanathan, US 9524777 B1, in view of Yasuda, US 20110175049 A1.